Burgess Meredith: Other work

 Meredith also performed voice-over work.
 He provided the narration for the war film A Walk in the Sun (1945).
 As a nod to his longtime association with the original Twilight Zone series, he served as narrator for the 1983 film based on the series.
 He was a TV commercial voice for such clients as Bulova, Honda, Pioneer, Stokely-Van Camp, United Airlines, and Freakies breakfast cereal.
 He also produced and narrated Works Of Calder, a 1950 film directed by Herbert Matter with a soundtrack by the composer John Cage.

 He supplied the narration for the 1974–75 ABC Saturday morning series Korg: 70,000 B.C. and was the voice of Puff in the series of animated adaptations of the Peter, Paul, and Mary song Puff, the Magic Dragon.
 In the mid-1950s, he was one of four narrators of the NBC and syndicated public affairs program, The Big Story (1949–58), which focused on courageous journalists.
 In 1991, he narrated a track on The Chieftains' album of traditional Christmas music and carols, The Bells of Dublin.

+Meredith supplied vocals and a poem to Jeff Bridges' album Slow Magic: 1977-1978 released posthumously in April 2025.

 He acted in the Kenny G music video of "Have Yourself a Merry Little Christmas", which was released in 1994.
 He played the main character, a projectionist at a movie theater.
 In 1994, he published his autobiography, So Far, So Good.

 His last role before his death was the portrayal of both the Hamilton Wofford and Covington Wofford characters in the 1996 video game Ripper by Take-Two Interactive.
 Meredith was considered to play the Penguin's father in the 1992 Tim Burton film Batman Returns, but illness prevented him from appearing and the role was taken by Paul Reubens.

-Personal life
+Personal life and death

 Meredith was married four times.
 His first wife, Helen Derby Berrien Meredith—the daughter of American Cyanamid president Harry L. Derby—died by suicide in 1940, nearly five years after their divorce.
-His next two wives, Margaret Perry (actress) and Paulette Goddard, were actresses; Goddard suffered a miscarriage in 1944.
-Meredith's last marriage, to Kaja Sundsten, lasted 46 years and produced two children, Jonathan (a musician) and Tala (a painter).
+His next two wives, Margaret Perry and Paulette Goddard, were actresses; Goddard suffered a miscarriage in 1944.
+Meredith's last marriage, to Kaja Sundsten, lasted 46 years and produced two children.

 Meredith was a lifelong Democrat and donor to the party.
 He wrote in his 1994 autobiography So Far, So Good that he had violent mood swings caused by cyclothymia, a form of bipolar disorder.

-In 1937, Meredith moved to Rockland County, New York where he bought land named High Tor Ranch.
-He would sponsor popular horse shows, the funds from the first were used as seed money to pay for legal fees to incorporate the area into the village of Pomona.
-His shows were popular enough that he would entertain guests dressed in his Penguin costume and invite fellow actors and celebrities to join him.
+In 1937, Meredith moved to Rockland County, New York, where he bought land named High Tor Ranch.
+He sponsored popular horse shows, the funds from the first of which were used as seed money to pay for legal fees to incorporate the area into the village of Pomona.
+His shows were popular, and he would entertain guests dressed in his Penguin costume and invite fellow actors and celebrities to join him.

-On September 9, 1997, Meredith died at age 89 from complications of Alzheimer's disease and melanoma in his home in Malibu, California, and his remains were cremated.
+On September 9, 1997, Meredith died at the age of 89 from complications of Alzheimer's disease and melanoma in his home in Malibu, California.
+He was cremated.